Kyle Peko

-Kyle Peko (born July 23, 1993) is an American football defensive tackle for the Las Vegas Raiders of the National Football League (NFL).
-He played college football at Cerritos College and Oregon State.
+Kyle Peko (born July 23, 1993) is an American professional football nose tackle for the Los Angeles Chargers of the National Football League (NFL).
+He played college football for the Cerritos Falcons and Oregon State Beavers.
+Peko signed with the Denver Broncos as an undrafted free agent following the 2016 NFL draft.

 Professional career

-Denver Broncos
+Denver Broncos (first stint)

-On May 3, 2016, Peko signed with the Denver Broncos as an undrafted rookie free agent following the 2016 NFL Draft.
-On September 20, he was released by the Broncos and was re-signed to the practice squad on September 22.
+On May 3, 2016, Peko signed with the Denver Broncos as an undrafted free agent following the 2016 NFL draft.
+On September 20, he was released by the Broncos, and re-signed to the practice squad on September 22.
 He was promoted to the active roster on December 28.

-During the 2017 season, Peko was involved in multiple transactions and he was signed and released five times.
+During the 2017 season, Peko was involved in multiple transactions; he was signed and released five times.

 On September 1, 2018, Peko was waived by the Broncos and was signed to the practice squad the next day.
-He was released on September 11, 2018.
+He was released on September 11.

 Buffalo Bills

 On September 12, 2018, Peko was signed to the Buffalo Bills' practice squad.
-He signed a reserve/future contract with the Bills on December 31, 2018.
+He signed a reserve/future contract with the Bills on December 31.

 On August 31, 2019, Peko was waived by the Bills and was signed to the practice squad the next day.
-He was promoted to the active roster on September 24, 2019.
-He was waived on November 2.
+He was promoted to the active roster on September 24, and was waived on November 2.